CDrummond/music-similarity/docs/OtherConfig.md

 During analysis, this script will also analyse individual CUE tracks.
 To do this it needs access to the LMS database file to know the position of each track, etc. as well as the path to your music files as LMS sees them.

 ```
 {
  "paths":{
-  "lms":"/media/Music/",
-  "tmp":"/tmp/"
+  "lms":"/media/Music/"
  },
  "lmsdb":"/path/to/lms/Cache/library.db"
 }
 ```

 * `paths.lms` should be the path where LMS accesses your music files.
-* `paths.tmp` When analysing music, this script will create a temporary folder to hold separate CUE file tracks.
-The path passed here needs to be writable.
-This config item is only used for analysis.
 * `lmsdb` should hold the path to the LMS database file.
 This is only required for analysis, and only if you have CUE files. `ffmpeg` is required to split tracks.